 If you’re planning to travel to Belize, you shouldn’t miss the incredible Actun Tunichil Muknal cave (often abbreviated as the ATM Cave) in the Cayo District, not far from the tourist hub of San Ignacio.

-As visiting the cave independently is dangerous to both yourself and the cave, you must go with a guided ATM cave tour, who will explain the historical significance of the cave to the Mayans and its dozen-plus human sacrifices that have been found here, as well as keep you safe during the tour.
+As visiting the cave independently is dangerous to both yourself and the cave, you must go with a guided ATM cave tour, which will explain the historical significance of the cave to the Mayans and its dozen-plus human sacrifices that have been found here, as well as keep you safe during the tour.

-To get to the ATM Cave is no easy feat, which involves a 45-minute long walk through the jungle with multiple river crossings, some with water as deep as your waist (there is a rope to help you along and the current is not very strong).
+To get to the ATM Cave is no easy feat, which involves a 45-minute long walk through the jungle with multiple river crossings, some with water as deep as your waist (there is a rope to help you along, and the current is not very strong).

-You are asked not to wear any sunscreen or bug spray, as this is a very sensitive ecological and archaeological site.
+You are asked not to wear any sunscreen or bug spray, as this is a sensitive ecological and archaeological site.

 However, once you reach the mouth of the cave, that’s when the adventure truly begins, as your group (no more than 8 people led by a certified guide) must swim into the darkness of the cave with nothing but your headlamps as a beacon.

-There are many narrow slips in the cave that you must navigate by angling or contorting your body and several stretches where you must swim in near total darkness.
+There are many narrow slips in the cave that you must navigate by angling or contorting your body and several stretches where you must swim in near-total darkness.

 All in all, you have to maneuver roughly 700 meters into the cave until you reach the larger inner chambers where the archaeological site begins.